-- 10.9 This Council uses the creditworthiness service provided by Sector.
+- 10.10 This Council applies the creditworthiness service provided by Sector.
 This service uses a sophisticated modelling approach with credit ratings from all three rating agencies Fitch, Moodys and Standard and Poors, forming the core element.
-However, it does not rely solely on the current credit ratings of counterparties but also uses the following as overlays: - - Credit watches and credit outlooks from credit rating agencies - Credit Default Swaps (CDS) spreads to give early warning of likely changes in credit ratings - Sovereign ratings to select counterparties from only the most creditworthy countries. - 10.10 This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour code bands which indicate the relative creditworthiness of counterparties.
-These colour codes are also used by the Council to determine the duration for investments.
-The Council is satisfied that this service now gives a much improved indication of security for its investments. - 10.11 The selection of counterparties with a high level of creditworthiness will be achieved by selection of institutions within Sector's weekly credit list of worldwide potential counterparties. - 10.12 In order to minimise risk and maintain diversity, the Council will have a limit on the amount which can be placed in institution.
+However, it does not rely solely on the current credit ratings of counterparties but also uses the following as overlays:- - · Credit watches and credit outlooks from credit rating agencies, - Credit Default Swaps (CDS) spreads to give early warning of likely changes in credit ratings, - Sovereign ratings to select counterparties from only the most creditworthy countries. - 10.11 This modelling approach combines credit ratings, credit watches and credit outlooks in a weighted scoring system which is then combined with an overlay of CDS spreads for which the end product is a series of colour code bands which indicate the relative creditworthiness of counterparties.
+These colour codes are also used by the Council to determine the duration for investments. - 10.12 The selection of counterparties with a high level of creditworthiness will be achieved by selection of institutions within Sector's weekly credit list of worldwide potential counterparties. - 10.13 In order to minimise risk and maintain diversity, the Council will have a limit on the amount which can be placed in institution.
 This limit will also apply to groups, for example the Bank Santander includes Abbey National, Cater Allan and Alliance & Leicester.
 Because the value of investments held at any time can vary by up to £6m, depending on cash flow requirements, it is not considered practical to have a percentage limit.
 The limits will be linked to duration and be as follows:-

 Sector Colour Coding Maximum Duration Maximum Investment

 Purple 2 years £3m

-Blue (nationalised or semi nationalised UK Banks) 1 year £4m
+Blue (nationalised or 1 year £4m

+semi nationalised UK

+Banks)

 Orange 1 year £1m

 Red 6 months £3m

 Green 3 months £6m

 No Colour Not to be used 0

 Organisation Maximum Duration Maximum Investment

 Debt Management Office 3 months £14m

 (Government Body)

 Co-operative Bank - On call (can be £2m

-Reserve Account. withdrawn
+Reserve Account. withdrawn immediately)

-immediately)

-Organisation Maximum Duration Maximum Investment

-The Council's main banker
+The Council's main

+banker

 Money Market Funds - On call (can be £3m per fund

-AAA long-term credit withdrawn
+AAA long-term credit withdrawn immediately)

-rating immediately)
+rating

-Certificates of Deposit and Will follow the Sector Will follow the Sector
+Certificates of Deposit Will follow the Sector Will follow the Sector

-Treasury Bills.
-Colour Coding limits Colour Coding limits as
+and Treasury Bills.
+Colour Coding limits as Colour Coding limits as

-as per the above per the above table.
+· per the above table. per the above table.

-table.